 As things slowly start to open back up and people begin to return to work, Meals on Wheels will experience a need for more volunteers.
 Some of our older volunteers may still need to refrain from volunteering and their return to delivering meals may be more gradual.
 Prior to this pandemic, many Meals on Wheels programs were in a critical shortage of volunteers and our Ottawa program was no different.
-At this time our recruitment efforts will focus on new volunteer drivers who will be able to continue to deliver meals on a longer term basis (6+ months).
+At this time our recruitment efforts will focus on volunteer drivers only.
 This is a great opportunity for people who have time during the day to give back to the community.
-All volunteers will need a current level 3 police record check for volunteer service with the vulnerable sector (less than 12 months).
-Before applying, please go through Ontario Public Health’s COVID-19 self-assessment to ensure your health and safety.

-* Please note, Meals on Wheels usually has multiple volunteer opportunities as listed below, however we are currently only recruiting drivers.
+* NOTE: Meals on Wheels usually has multiple volunteer opportunities as listed below, however due to the current COVID-19 pandemic, we are currently only recruiting drivers (see above).

 Meals on Wheels volunteer opportunities include:

-Drivers and servers help deliver meals in both our hot meal and frozen meal programs.
+Drivers and Servers deliver meals in both our hot meal and frozen meal programs.
+Drivers use their own vehicles and are paired up with a volunteer Server.
+Servers do not need to have their own vehicle.
 Delivery of a route takes approximately 2 hours.
-During this short time, our volunteers see the direct impact their help makes in the lives of our clients.
+During this short time, volunteers see the direct impact their help makes in the clients’ lives.

 We also have a need for bilingual volunteers to help in the office assisting on the phones and providing administrative support.
 Bilingual delivery volunteers are also a great asset so that we can provide the best service to our French speaking clients.